urbanjost/M_starpac/README.md

                          full output are the same for this section.

                Section 5 is  the final  summary of  the  estimated  parameters.
-                         Brief  output  does not include printing the variance- covariance matrix while full output does.
+                         Brief  output  does not include printing the variance-covariance matrix while full output does.

              For the step size selection and derivative checking subroutines: